-- To ensure the desired correction of your condition, your healthcare-professional needs your full cooperation. - It is essential that your healthcare professional inspect your vagina at frequent intervals for evidence of pressure and or allergic reaction.
+- To ensure the desired correction of your condition, your healthcare professional needs your full cooperation. - It is essential that your healthcare professional inspect your vagina at frequent intervals for evidence of pressure and or allergic reaction.
+A gradual increase in the interval of inspection may be considered at - the discretion of the treating practitioner.